MansMeg/IntroML/README.md

 - An individual computer assignment (approx. 10-16 h per week)

 ### Computer assignments
-Each week an individual computer assignment is done with focus in implementation of the main part of the material.
+Each week an individual computer assignment is done with a focus on implementing the main part of the material.
 Each assignment is completed individually and should follow the computer assignment template.

-The computer assignments should be returned no later than **Sunday 23.59 each week**.
+Students should return the computer assignments no later than **Sunday 23.59 each week**.
 A second possibility to turn in assignments is possible at the end of the course.
-For a detailed list of deadlines see the [rough course plan](https://docs.google.com/spreadsheets/d/1HC_QN2mCq9bkCPzmkP8RaR3RokFQCWo9oPuU7rFyR8Y/edit?usp=sharing).
+For a detailed list of deadlines, see the [rough course plan](https://docs.google.com/spreadsheets/d/1HC_QN2mCq9bkCPzmkP8RaR3RokFQCWo9oPuU7rFyR8Y/edit?usp=sharing).

 ### Machine Learning, AI and ethics
 A guest lecture will be given on AI and ethics by [Karim Jebari](https://www.iffs.se/en/research/researchers/karim-jebari/).

 ## Course Project
-The last two weeks will be focused on a course project where a group of 2-3 students choose a data and create a supervised machine learning predictor for a real-world dataset.
+The last two weeks will focus on a course project where 2-3 students choose their data and create a supervised machine learning predictor for a real-world dataset.

-Details and instructions on the project work can be found [here](https://github.com/MansMeg/IntroML/blob/master/project/).
+You can find details and instructions on the project work [here](https://github.com/MansMeg/IntroML/blob/master/project/).

 ## Frequently Asked Questions (FAQ)